Hannahphoto/back-end-e-commerce/README.md

 # back-end-e-commerce
-Build a back-end for an e-commerce site.
+Build a back-end for an e-commerce company.

 # User
 FOR A manager at my company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other companies.

 ## Criteria